xavibenjamin/The-East-Wing/README.md

 1. Move the themes and plugins folder into into wp-content/
 2. Enable the theme from the admin panel

+## Other Notes
+Logos and artwork are copyright.
+Please don't use.
+Layout and general theme are yours with or without attribution.

 ## The MIT License (MIT)

 The MIT License (MIT)